SteelCompendium/data-md-dse/Bestiary/Monsters/Bugbears/Statblocks/Bugbear Commander.md

 reason: 2
 intuition: 0
 presence: 0
-traits:
-  - name: The Commander's Watching
-    effects:
-      - effect: Any ally who has line of effect to the commander can end one condition on themself at the start of each of their turns.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Inspiring Swordplay
+    name: Inspiring Swordplay
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 7 damage
+        tier1: 7 damage
-        t2: 10 damage
+        tier2: 10 damage
-        t3: 13 damage; one target is grabbed
+        tier3: 13 damage; one target is grabbed
+      - name: Effect
-      - effect: One ally within 5 squares of the commander gains an edge on their next strike until the start of the commander's next turn.
+        effect: One ally within 5 squares of the commander gains an edge on their next strike until the start of the commander's next turn.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: You Next!
+    name: You Next!
     icon: 🏹
     keywords:
       - Ranged
-    type: Main Action
+    usage: Main Action
     distance: Ranged 8
     target: One ally
     effects:
+      - name: Effect
-      - effect: The target moves up to their speed and uses a signature ability.
+        effect: The target moves up to their speed and uses a signature ability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Fall Back!
+    name: Fall Back!
     icon: ❇️
     cost: 5 Malice
     keywords:
       - Area
-    type: Main Action
+    usage: Main Action
     distance: 5 burst
     target: Each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target shifts up to their speed, then can use the Throw maneuver.
+        effect: Each target shifts up to their speed, then can use the Throw maneuver.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Throw
+    name: Throw
     icon: 🗡
     keywords:
       - Melee
       - Strike
-    type: Maneuver
+    usage: Maneuver
     distance: Melee 1
     target: One creature or object
     effects:
+      - name: Special
-      - effect: The target must be grabbed by the commander.
+        effect: The target must be grabbed by the commander.
-        name: Special
+      - name: Effect
-      - effect: The target is vertical pushed up to 4 squares.
+        effect: The target is vertical pushed up to 4 squares.
 An ally doesn't take damage from being force moved this way.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Catcher
+    name: Catcher
     icon: ❗️
     keywords:
       - Melee
-    type: Free triggered action
+    usage: Free triggered action
     distance: Melee 1
     target: The triggering creature or object
     trigger: A size 1 creature or object is force moved within distance, or a size 1 ally willingly moves within distance.
     effects:
+      - name: Effect
-      - effect: The target is grabbed by the commander.
+        effect: The target is grabbed by the commander.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: The Commander's Watching
+    icon: ⭐️
+    effects:
+      - effect: Any ally who has line of effect to the commander can end one condition on themself at the start of each of their turns.
 ~~~